sujalkamanna/Steganography/README.md

+---

 # Steganography

-Steganography is the technique of hiding secret data within a non-secret object, like text, images, or audio, to avoid detection.
+Steganography is the technique of hiding secret data within a non-secret object, such as text, images, or audio, to avoid detection.
-Here’s a sample **README** for your steganography project repository on GitHub:

 ---